 Get up.
 And win that race.
 Life is one of tripping.
 Stumbling.
 Falling.
 We can choose, every single moment in time, whether to say in the mud, or whether to get up – and win that race.
-Winning isn’t about reaching a finish line.
-It’s about continuing on.
-For just another moment in time.
+Continue reading “Ninety Nine: Get up and win that race”

 This awesome post was written by F on SF